highland-technology-inc/vme_user_library/README.md

 ## Overview

-The vme_interface_library provides access to the capabilities of the Highland Technology VME boards.
+The vme_user_library provides access to the capabilities of the Highland Technology VME boards.
 The primary components of this repository are the board-level interface libraries, which enable direct interaction with the hardware.

 In this release, the supported Interface Libraries are